jamsch/expo-speech-recognition/README.md

 If you would like to persist the recognized audio for later use, you can enable the `recordingOptions.persist` option when calling `start()`.
 Enabling this setting will emit a `recording` event with the local file path after speech recognition ends.

-> **Important notes before using this feature:**
->
-> - On Android, this is only supported on Android 13 and above.
+> Note: For Android, this is only supported on Android 13 and above.
-> - Because this feature doesn't comply with the Web Speech API, you'll need to use `ExpoSpeechRecognitionModuleEmitter` to listen for the `recording` event.

 Example: